ray-project/ray/doc/source/serve/doc_code/hpu_inference_serve.md

 docker run -it --runtime=habana -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none --cap-add=sys_nice --net=host --ipc=host vault.habana.ai/gaudi-docker/1.14.0/ubuntu22.04/habanalabs/pytorch-installer-2.1.1:latest
 ```

-Notice that you may want to mount the directory containing the examples into the container, as well as the models.
+Note that you may want to mount the directory containing the examples into the container, as well as the models.

 Inside the container, run
 ```bash